 Oftentimes, defendants will confess to police (or others) that they entered a building intending to steal or for some other nefarious purpose.
 For example, police respond to an alarm and find a teenager inside a home.
 The teenager blurts out, “I wasn't going to hurt anyone, I was just looking for something to sell.”
-This is an admission that the teen entered the building in order to commit theft, and a jury would likely find the teenager guilty of burglary.
+The teen just admitted to entering the building with the intent to commit a crime, theft.
+A jury would likely find the teenager guilty of burglary.

 Other times, the defendant's actions are really consistent only with an intent to steal or commit some other crime.
-For example, suppose a man breaks into a woman's house in the middle of the night and is discovered by the woman in her closet, rifling through her things.
+Suppose a man breaks into a woman's house in the middle of the night, and she finds him in her closet rifling through her things.
 The man and the woman have never met before.
 Her door was locked and he pried the door open with a screwdriver.
-Most jurors and judges would have a hard time imagining that defendant had any other intention—other than the intent to commit a crime—when he entered the woman's house.
+Most jurors and judges would have a hard time imagining that defendant had any intention—other than the intent to commit a crime—when he entered the woman's house.

 State law varies on whether prior burglaries can be used to prove a defendant's criminal intent.
 If the defendant has previously been convicted of burglary, then the prosecutor may, in some states, introduce evidence of the prior burglary to show that defendant had criminal intent during the current burglary as well.
 The theory behind allowing such evidence to prove intent is that a law-abiding defendant who has been prosecuted and convicted for burglary in the past will be very careful in the future.
 A person who had already been punished for burglary would know better than to go into a building or structure without permission and would only do so if he or she were up to no good.

-For example, suppose a defendant was arrested in 2011 for going into a neighbor's garage and stealing tools.
-Three years later, the same defendant is arrested after he is seen going into a different neighbor's garage.
-He is found with some of the neighbor's tools in his truck.
-At trial, the prosecutor may be able to introduce evidence that defendant committed a prior similar burglary to show that defendant had the intent to steal tools when he entered the garage.
+For example, suppose a defendant was arrested three years ago for going into a neighbor's garage and stealing tools.
+Yesterday, the same defendant was arrested after being seen going into a different neighbor's garage.
+The police find the defendant with some of the neighbor's tools in his truck.
+At trial, the prosecutor may be able to introduce evidence that the defendant committed a prior similar burglary to show that defendant had the intent to steal tools when he entered the garage.

 Sometimes, evidence of a prior burglary conviction will be admitted only if the prior crime was uniquely similar to the charged offense in the way it was carried out.
 It will be admitted in order to prove the criminal's identity.
-For example, suppose an assailant neatly cut a hole in a window above the door, entered and left the glass disc on the kitchen table, and then helped himself to food in the frig, stacking the dishes neatly in the sink before sneaking upstairs to commit a sexual assault.
-The defendant on trial, captured a block away from the crime, claims that he wasn't the assailant.
+For example, suppose an assailant neatly cut a hole in a window above the door, entered and left the glass disc on the kitchen table, and then helped himself to food in the fridge before sneaking upstairs to commit a sexual assault.
+At trial, the defendant, who was captured a block away from the crime, claims not to be the assailant.
 A judge might admit evidence that this defendant has a prior burglary and assault conviction that involved the same bizarre behavior, in order to prove that the defendant was the assailant in the current case.
-Contrast this scenario with that of a defendant who was previously convicted of breaking into a store to commit theft, and later arrested for breaking into a home to commit an assault.
-The two crimes may be too dissimilar to allow the prosecutor to use the prior conviction as evidence.
+Contrast this scenario with that of a defendant who was previously convicted of breaking into a store to commit theft and later arrested for breaking into a home to commit an assault.
+The two crimes might be too dissimilar to allow the prosecutor to use the prior conviction as evidence.

-If you are charged with burglary, or any other crime, you should talk to a local criminal defense attorney.
-An attorney can help you understand the charges against you and the law in your state.
-With help from an attorney, you can protect your rights and, hopefully, obtain the best possible outcome in your case.
+If you are charged with burglary or any other crime, you should talk to a local criminal defense attorney.
+An attorney can explain the charges and the criminal process, protect your rights, and work to obtain the best possible outcome.